 As Bessel van der Kolk maintains, The Body Keeps the Score.
 In this book, he explains the role of the brain and body in the transformation of trauma.
 As Hilary points out, through her Change Triangle®, healing and transformation ultimately lead us to our Authentic Self which enables us to achieve clarity, calm, courage, creativity, compassion and connectedness.

 By Ron Passfield – Copyright (Creative Commons license, Attribution–Non Commercial–No Derivatives)

-Disclosure: If you purchase a product through this site, I may earn a commission which will help to pay for the site, the associated Meetup group and the resources to support the blog.
+Disclosure: If you purchase a product through this site, I may earn a commission which will help to pay for the site and the resources to support the blog.